“Efforts and courage are not enough without purpose and direction.”

 Sometimes however, we do not immediately understand the higher purpose for our lives.
 Sometimes it takes years of different experiences to create a gradual understanding that most of the things we think will provide happiness – money, social status, new cars and big houses—do not create lasting satisfaction.
 We always end up looking for something more.

 In my case, I found the higher purpose for my work in both ways – working to earn a paycheck that allowed me to support my children and spouse, as well as working as an Air Force rescue helicopter pilot and easing other people’s pain and suffering and saving lives.
-My helicopter crew and I cared for and carried premature infants, automobile accident victims, burn victims, traumatic amputation victims, heart attack victims, as well as transplant patients and organs on ice, to places where they could receive appropriate medical treatment.
+My helicopter crew and I cared for and carried premature infants, automobile accident victims, who may need to reach out to professionals on this official site, burn victims, traumatic amputation victims, heart attack victims, as well as transplant patients and organs on ice, to places where they could receive appropriate medical treatment.
 We found lost hikers, lost berry pickers, lost skiers, and a weekend sailor who had fallen out of his boat miles from shore.
 Each life we saved and each lost person we reunited with grateful family members provided a deep satisfaction – a kind of satisfaction that not obtainable from any amount of money, social status, new cars, or big houses.

 Caring for and supporting my family as well as each of the lives my crew and I were credited with saving taught me a few important lessons.
 First, I learned to appreciate, at a deeply personal level, how precious life is and how astonishingly easy it is to lose.
 Most importantly, I learned to be grateful for ‘winning’ the draft lottery and the opportunity it gave me to serve a higher purpose – helping others.
 This included raising my own children to become good and productive citizens as well as relieving suffering and saving lives for total strangers.